 How Much Can You Borrow From Your Home Equity?

-Many homeowners are flush with equity, and tapping 85% or so of it can be tempting.
-You’re in the money!
+Many homeowners are flush with equity, and tapping it can be tempting.
+Some lenders will let you borrow as much as 100% of your home equity — the home’s current value minus the mortgage balance — for any purpose.
 Your house, though, will be on the line.

-Here are things to know before applying for a home equity loan, home equity line of credit (HELOC), or cash-out refinance.
+Here are things to know before applying for a home equity loan, a home equity line of credit (HELOC), or a cash-out refinance.

 What’s the Most You Can Borrow With a Home Equity Loan?

-Lenders will calculate the combined loan-to-value ratio: the amount you’d like to borrow plus your mortgage balance compared with the appraised value of your home.
+To determine how much you can borrow with a home equity loan, lenders will calculate the combined loan-to-value ratio: your mortgage balance plus the amount you’d like to borrow compared with the appraised value of your home.

 combined loan balance ÷ appraised home value = CLTV